S.O.B. (film): Plot

 The satirical plot follows film industry denizens and Hollywood society, all preoccupied with making a movie.
 After an elaborate song-and-dance sequence set to "Polly Wolly Doodle", it's revealed successful film producer Felix Farmer has just suffered the first major flop of his career with his film Night Wind, resulting in the loss of millions of dollars to Capitol film studios.
 The failure of the film has also cost Felix his sanity and his marriage to actress Sally Miles.

 Felix attempts suicide several times but each one is a failure.
 After he tries to hang himself in an upstairs bedroom, he falls and crashes through the floor, injuring a Hollywood gossip columnist standing in the room below.
-While Felix is variously catatonic or heavily sedated, his friends and many hangers-on occupy his Malibu beach house, which leads to a party, which degenerates into an orgy.
+While Felix is variously catatonic or heavily sedated, his three closest friends, film director Tim Culley, press agent Ben Coogan and physician Dr. Irving Finegarten, occupy his Malibu beach house and host a party, which soon degenerates into an orgy.
 Felix then tries to asphyxiate himself in his kitchen oven but he is again thwarted by two randy party guests with other things on their mind.
 Felix next attempts to shoot himself, but is distracted by a young woman wearing only a pair of panties.
 This experience gives Felix a sudden, intense epiphany: His film's failure was due to its lack of sex.

 Thoroughly convinced that an erotic version of Night Wind will be a resounding success, Felix persuades David Blackman, the president of Capitol studios to sell him the film outright.
 Initially, Blackman and the other studio bigwigs are keen to unload the film on Felix and recoup their investment.
 Unbeknownst to his estranged wife, Sally, the star of the failed Night Wind, Felix liquidates most of their assets to purchase the film and finance further production.
 He then attempts to convince Sally, an Oscar-winning actress with a squeaky-clean image, to perform in the revised film—now a softcore pornographic musical where she would appear topless.
-The Capitol executives believe Felix is deranged but when Sally's agent convinces her to go through with the topless scene and the Hollywood buzz believes that a revised, erotic Night Wind starring a topless Sally Miles will be a likely success, they plot to regain control of the film.
-Since half of Felix's assets legally belong to Sally, she is persuaded by her attorney (whose law firm also represents Capitol studios) to sign a distribution deal that also gives the studio the right to edit the film.
+The Capitol executives believe Felix is insane but when Sally's agent convinces her to go through with the topless scene and the Hollywood buzz believes that a revised, erotic Night Wind starring a topless Sally Miles will be a likely success, they plot to regain control of the film.
+Since half of Felix's assets legally belong to Sally, she is persuaded by Herb Maskowitz, her attorney (whose law firm also represents Capitol studios) to sign a deal with the studio to distribute Night Wind; a deal that also gives Capitol the right to edit the film.
 When Felix learns of Sally's distribution deal, he becomes hysterical and attempts to steal the film negatives from Capitol studio's color lab vault.
-Brandishing his son's water pistol, Felix is shot and killed by police, after holding the lab's manager hostage.
+After brandishing his son's water pistol and taking the lab's manager hostage, Felix is shot and killed by the police.